gabrieltwallin/gabrieltwallin.github.io/_pages/publications.md

 * **Wallin, G.**, Häggström, J., & Wiberg, M. (2020). *Model Selection for Presmoothing of Bivariate Score Distributions in Kernel Equating.* In Wiberg, M., Molenaar, D., González, J., Böckenholt, U. & Kim, J-S. (Eds.)
 (2020).
 Quantitative Psychology: The 84th Annual Meeting of the Psychometric Society, Santiago, Chile, 2019.
 New York: Springer.
 * **Wallin, G.** & Wiberg, M. (2019).
 Kernel Equating Using Propensity Scores for Nonequivalent Groups. *Journal of Educational and Behavioral Statistics*, 44(4), 390-414.
 * **Wallin, G.**, Häggström, J., & Wiberg, M. (2018). *How to select the bandwidth in kernel equating - An evaluation of five different methods.* In Wiberg, M., Culpepper, S., Janssen, R., González, J., & Molenaar, D. (Eds.)
 (2018).
 Quantitative Psychology: The 82nd Annual Meeting of the Psychometric Society, Zurich, Switzerland, 2017.
 New York: Springer.

----
-title: "How to select the bandwidth in kernel equating"
-collection: publications
-permalink:
-excerpt:
-date: 2018-01-01
-venue: 'Quantitative Psychology - 82nd annual meeting of the psychometric society'
-paperurl:
-citation: 'Wallin, G., Häggström, J., & Wiberg, M. (2018). &quot;How to select the bandwidth in kernel equating - An evaluation of five different methods.&quot; In Wiberg, M., Culpepper, S., Janssen, R., González, J., & Molenaar, D. (Eds.)
-(2018).
-Quantitative Psychology: The 82nd Annual Meeting of the Psychometric Society, Zurich, Switzerland, 2017.
-New York: Springer.'
+* **Wallin, G.**, Wiberg, M. (2017). *Non-equivalent groups with covariates design using propensity scores for kernel equating.* In van der Ark, L., Wiberg, M., Culpepper, S. A., Douglas, J.A., & Wang, W-C. (Eds.)
+(2017).
+Quantitative Psychology: The 81st Annual Meeting of the Psychometric Society, Asheville, North Carolina, 2016.
+New York: Springer.
----